 Recipes with Stale Bread for a No-Waste Meal!

-What’s In This Italian Tomato Soup with Stale Bread Recipe?
+What’s In This Dairy Free Tomato Soup with Bread?

 - Olive Oil: I like to use this fruity Zoe olive oil which has a fantastic flavor and deep color- it’s really inexpensive online here, so I keep a few liters stocked up in my pantry.
 For the quality of oil you get, it’s an excellent value, I would highly recommend!